rewiringamerica/buildstockbatch/docs/run_sims.rst

 You can clean up files in Cloud Storage from the `GCP Console`_.

-If you make changes to the package between runs, you may also want to clean up the docker images created each time, with ``docker image prune``.
+If you make code changes between runs, you may want to occasionally clean up the docker images created for each run with ``docker image prune``.

 .. _GCP Console: https://console.cloud.google.com/storage/browser